Making Tax Digital

 Making Tax Digital (MTD) is part of the government’s plan to make it easier for businesses to stay on top of their day-to-day accounts.
 HMRC’s desire is to become one of the most digitally advanced tax administrations in the world by making the tax system more effective, more efficient and easier for everyone to comply.

-With MTD, you will submit your data through your accounting software quarterly instead of annually, resulting in far less work for you, less stress and fewer surprises at the end of your financial year.
+With MTD, you will submit your data through your accounting software monthly or quarterly instead of annually, resulting in far less work for you, less stress and fewer surprises at the end of your financial year.